Petaling Jaya Dispersal Link Expressway

-The Petaling Jaya Dispersal Link Expressway (PDLE) (formerly Kinrara–Damansara Expressway (KIDEX) or KIDEX Skyway) was a new expressway under planning in Klang Valley, Malaysia.
-The 14.9 km expressway connects the Damansara–NKVE Interchange of the New Klang Valley Expressway in the north to Bandar Kinrara in the south.
-The new expressway was claimed to reduce travelling time between Damansara and Kinrara by about 25%, and reduce traffic volume by 5% in both directions from Puchong to Petaling Jaya.
-On 16 February 2015, after several protests by the local residents, the KIDEX Skyway project was cancelled by the Selangor State Government.
-On 2018, the project is revived as Petaling Jaya Dispersal Link Expressway.
-In 2023, the Malaysian Anti Corruption Commission (MACC) has opened an investigation into improper submission of Social Impact Assessment (SIA).
-In 2024, Government cancelled due to deadline.
+The Petaling Jaya Dispersal Link Expressway (PJD Link) (formerly Kinrara–Damansara Expressway (KIDEX) or KIDEX Skyway) was a new expressway under planning in the Klang Valley, Malaysia.
+The 14.9 km expressway was proposed to connect the Damansara–NKVE Interchange of the New Klang Valley Expressway in the north to Bandar Kinrara in the south.
+Proponents claimed the expressway would reduce travelling time between Damansara and Kinrara by approximately 25%, and lower traffic volume by 5% in both directions from Puchong to Petaling Jaya.

+Banners with slogans "REJECT PJD LINK", "TOLAK PJD LINK", and "NO TOLLED HIGHWAY!!" displayed publicly on a perimeter fence in Section 14, Petaling Jaya, expressing community opposition.

+Throughout its planning phases, the project faced notable opposition from local residents and community groups, who raised concerns regarding its potential environmental impact, noise pollution, and visual encroachment on established residential areas and landmarks.
+On 16 February 2015, following sustained public protests, the KIDEX Skyway project was cancelled by the Selangor State Government.
+In 2018, the project was revived under its current name, the Petaling Jaya Dispersal Link Expressway.
+In 2023, the Malaysian Anti-Corruption Commission (MACC) initiated an investigation into the submission of the project's Social Impact Assessment (SIA).
+The Malaysian federal government subsequently announced the cancellation of the project in 2024 due to the concessionaire's failure to meet the required conditions before the designated deadline.

 Route

 The expressway was planned to start near the Damansara-NKVE Interchange of the New Klang Valley Expressway (NKVE).
 It would have run elevated above the SPRINT highway until swinging right at Damansara Intan.
 It would have cut through section 17, past Jasmine Towers and SS2 mall, before running (still elevated) above the entire length of Jalan Semangat.
 At the end of Jalan Semangat at the junction of Jalan Utara the highway would have split.

 The southern carriageway would have passed the Sri Petaling and Bukit Bintang Boys School, and run elevated above Jalan Utara.
 An off ramp would have fed the traffic destined for the Federal Highway, Petaling Jaya State or University Hospital into Jalan Utara, before the Ehsan Ria Condominium.
 The elevated road would have continued past Amcorp Mall and around PJ State until rejoining the northern carriageway near the Section 8 police station.
 From Section 8 PJ the proposed highway headed south through Section 4 and Old Town PJ south, crossing the NPE and KESAS highways before ending at Bandar Kinrara 2.